garrandall/popular-music-data/tracks/i-ve-just-begun-to-love-you-dynasty.md

 I don't wanna move too fast if I can
 Make it last, and you make me wanna

-Give you more than you bargained for, girl (Ooh...)
+Give you more than you bargained for, girl (Oh...)
 And I've just begun to love you (I've just begun)
-I don't want no other to be my lover (Ooh...)
+I don't want no other to be my lover (Oh...)
 And I've just begun to love you

 I've just begun